MonzaSystems/github.io/index.md

-### Hello Friend!
+### Welcome!

 I am experienced SysOps, Network & Linux Admin, Cloud Engineer for hire!

 ### What can I do for you

 #### I can be your SysOps
--> Automation scripts in Ansible, Bash
+* Automation scripts in Ansible, Bash
--> Imperva configuration
+* Imperva configuration
--> Cloud services configuration (eg. Compute engine VMs, Cloud SQL, Cloud DNS, Firewall and more) -> Configure proxies, load balancers, web servers based on Nginx -> Configure DNS (GoDaddy, PowerDNS, CloudDNS - GCP) -> Set up databases
+* Cloud services configuration (eg. Compute engine VMs, Cloud SQL, Cloud DNS, Firewall and more)
+* Configure proxies, load balancers, web servers based on Nginx
+* Configure DNS (GoDaddy, PowerDNS, CloudDNS - GCP)
+* Set up databases

 #### I can be your Security Specialist
--> Linux servers hardening
+* Linux servers hardening
--> Infrastructure reconessaince
+* Infrastructure reconessaince
--> Network, servers pentesting
+* Network, servers pentesting

 ### Technologies I worked with